Founder Sami al-Arian was arrested for terrorist activities

 Defunct since November 2006

-The Irish Northern Aid Committee, which was established for the express purpose of funding the terrorist tactics of the Provisional Irish Republican Army
+the Irish Northern Aid Committee, which was established for the express purpose of funding the terrorist tactics of the Provisional Irish Republican Army; and

-The NCPPF's endeavored to draw a distinction between actual terrorism on the one hand, and involvement with groups that engage in terrorism on the other.
-A July 2003 NCPPF paper detailed the organization's fears about what it called government-imposed "draconian measures in the name of national security."
-In that document, the NCPPF fretted that one "disturbing trend we identify is an increase in prosecutions based on the imposition of guilt because of their association with individuals and groups associated with terrorism."
+In its effort to protect supporters and allies of Islamic terrorism, NCPPF tried to draw a distinction between demonstrable terrorist activity on the one hand, and relatively passive affiliations with groups that engage in terrorism on the other.
+For example, in a July 2003 paper detailing the organization's fears about government-imposed "draconian measures in the name of national security," the Coalition fretted that one "disturbing trend we identify is an increase in prosecutions based on the imposition of guilt because of their association with individuals and groups associated with terrorism."

 In addition to the aforementioned endeavors, NCPPF also:

 sought to repeal large sections of the Patriot Act, specifically those areas that expanded the federal government's mandate to conduct surveillance of terrorist groups;

 signed a March 17, 2003 letter exhorting members of the U.S. Congress "to oppose 'Patriot [Act] II'" on grounds that the new legislation contained "a multitude of new and sweeping law-enforcement and intelligence-gathering powers ... that would severely dilute, if not undermine, many basic constitutional rights"; and

 gave its organizational endorsement to the Community Resolution to Protect Civil Liberties campaign, a project that tried to influence city councils nationwide to pass resolutions creating “Civil Liberties Safe Zones” that were non-compliant with the provisions of the Patriot Act.